hydro-dev/HydroJudge/docs/en/README.md

 ## Introduction

-HydroJudger is a judging daemon for programming contests like OI and ACM.
+HydroJudge is a judging daemon for programming contests like OI and ACM.
-HydroJudger supports custom judge, subtask and other many new features.
+HydroJudge supports custom judge, subtask and other many new features.

 ## Help Center